Tips To Stay Focused While Working Remotely from Home

 Taking mini work breaks can help keep your attention sharp, restore your focus, keep you motivated, and maintain overall good health.

-When you sit constantly or for long consecutive hours, your blood circulation and brain function slows down which can lead to a higher risk of developing serious medical conditions like depression and obesity, among others.
+When you sit constantly or for long consecutive hours, your blood circulation and brain function slows down.
+This can lead to a higher risk of developing serious medical conditions like depression and obesity, among others.

 Experts suggest that taking a 5- or 10-minute break every 30 minutes to walk around, stretch, and the like can help your mind and body stay in good health.
 Studies report that taking regular mini breaks from mental tasks can improve your focus, productivity and creativity, reduce stress, and help maintain performance throughout the day.

 So, get into the habit of taking mini breaks.
 Make it part of your everyday routine.
-If you need a reminder or assistance to get into the habit of doing so, here’s a few ideas to help get you started:
+If you need a reminder to take a mini break, here’s a few ideas to help get you started:

 - Write it down on a post it and stick it on your computer screen where you can see it,